 Cell Tower Concerns (5G)

-Recently, HRCA has received applications from various providers to update 5G coverage of the future.
-In order for this to happen, numerous small cell tower sites will need to erected.
+Recently, HRCA has received multiple applications from various providers to update 5G coverage of the future.
+In order for this to happen, a multitude of small cell tower sites will need to erected.
 The Design Review Committee and Board of Directors have strong concerns about the proposed residential locations and the number of cell sites that are being proposed.
 The safety of HRCA residents and protection of their property values is paramount to HRCA officials.
 Final approval /denial of the proposed cell sites will reside with the Douglas County Planning Department.

 5G Tower Proposal | Douglas County 5G Letter of Request from HRCA